All Episodes

 He was the last guy to put his glass down.

-He was the only guy who had his glass up, put his glass down, finally figured it out, and then and stood at the quasi attention.
+He put his glass down, finally figured it out, and stood at the quasi attention.

-Toasts to the Queen by tradition are brief and to the point.
+Toasts to the queen by tradition are brief and to the point.

-Then it nobody gives speeches.
+And nobody gives speeches.

 I don't know.

-In fact, I don't even think it was the fault of the orchestra, because traditionally, toasts to the Queen are very short, and they're not much more involved than to the Queen.
+In fact, I don't even think it was the fault of the orchestra because traditionally, toasts to the queen are very short and they're not much more involved than to the queen.

 That's it.

-Let's uh let's get it in gear here, Lester.
+Let's get it in gear here, Lester.

 That was kind of funny to watch.

-Yeah, yes.
+Hell yes.

 Damn straight I do.